 A mechanic checks the radiator for leaks

-If the leak is reparable, the radiator is drained, mended and new coolant added
+If the leak is repairable, the radiator is drained, mended, and new coolant added

 If it is to be replaced, a radiator must be drained and the cooling fan, various hoses connecting to the radiator and transmission are removed